Bifurcations of highly inclined near halo orbits using Moser regularization: Introduction

-For detailed analysis, we compute the Conley-Zehnder indices of the periodic orbit families in this study; the Conley-Zehnder index is a symplectic invariant that remains constant along non-degenerate continuous families and whose change implies bifurcations.
-This index provides both a diagnostic tool for numerical detection of bifurcations and a topological classification of families, and has been recently used for numerical bifurcation studies of CR3BP and related systems~\cite{moreno_aydin_van_Koert_Frauenfelder_Koh_Bifurcation_Graphs_2024,aydin_Batkhin_hill_2025,aydin_dro_2025}.
+For detailed analysis, we compute the Conley--Zehnder indices of the periodic orbit families in this study; the Conley--Zehnder index is a symplectic invariant that remains constant along non-degenerate continuous families and whose change implies bifurcations.
+This index provides both a diagnostic tool for numerical detection of bifurcations and a topological classification of families, and has been recently used for numerical bifurcation studies of CR3BP and related systems,~\cite{moreno_aydin_van_Koert_Frauenfelder_Koh_Bifurcation_Graphs_2024,aydin_Batkhin_hill_2025,aydin_dro_2025}.
 We give details and computation methods in Appendix~\ref{sec:appendix_cz}.

 The paper is organized as follows.
-The main text focuses on the underlying celestial mechanics, while the contents of a purely mathematical nature is collected in the appendix.
+The main text focuses on the underlying celestial mechanics, while the contents of a purely mathematical nature are collected in the appendix.
 A brief outline is given below.
 Section~\ref{sec:models} introduces the rescaled Hamiltonian formulation for CR3BP and its limiting relation to Hill's problem.
 Section~\ref{sec:moser} presents the numerical framework for Moser regularization and introduces the vertical collision orbit.
 Section~\ref{sec:numerical-work} presents the numerical results.
 In Appendix~\ref{sec:restricted-phase-space}, we provide details on Hamiltonians with constraints and the restricted phase space.
 We follow that in Appendix~\ref{sec:df_derivation} with additional details of differential correction in Moser regularization.
-Appendix~\ref{sec:appendix_cz} discusses the Conley-Zehnder index and computations of symplectic invariants such as local Floer homology.
+Appendix~\ref{sec:appendix_cz} discusses computations of Conley--Zehnder indices.
+Finally, Appendix~\ref{sec:data} provides numerical data for the orbit families discussed in this work.